top of page

 Flemish Bond

-The traditional Flemish brick has alternative stretchers and headers on every course, with the headers centred over the stretchers underneath.
-From the beginning of the 18th century, the Flemish bond superseded English bond.
-Flemish bonds can be replicated in the half-brick outer leaf of a cavity wall by using whole bricks as stretchers, while the headers are created by half bricks called bats or snap-headers.
+The traditional Flemish brick bond features alternate stretchers and headers on every course, with the headers centered over the stretchers underneath.
+Beginning in the 18th century, Flemish bond gained prevalence, superseding English bond.
+This bond can be replicated in the half-brick outer leaf of a cavity wall by using whole bricks as stretchers, while headers are fashioned by half bricks known as bats or snap-headers.

 English Bond

-The traditional English brick bond alternates between stretcher and header courses, with headers centred over the stretchers underneath.
-This is the oldest pattern, and was commonly used until the end of the 17th century.
-English Bond is considered stronger than Flemish bond, so continues to be used for civil engineering projects, such as bridges, viaducts and embankments.
+The traditional English brick bond follows a pattern of alternating stretcher and header courses, where headers are centered over the stretchers beneath.
+This is the oldest known pattern and was widely utilised until the late 17th century.
+English Bond is renowned for its strength, surpassing Flemish bond, and as a result, it remains a preferred choice for civil engineering projects such as bridges, viaducts, and embankments.

 English Bond 1.jpg